 Always Carry a Real Map and Cash

 Having GPS on mobile devices is amazing and it comes in handy a lot but there are still so many places where you can't get any reception.
-You need to have a map!
-Map out where you are going before hand but always keep a map in the car just in case.
+You can now download area maps on your phone which I recommend doing before you go.
+However, nothing beats a real map.
 Maybe you get lost, maybe there is major construction, maybe you decide that you want to head somewhere else first.
 If you don't have reception, you will still be able to get where you are going!
 It's also a great way to show your children how far you've come and how much further you have to travel.
 Give the map to the older kids and see if they can map out where you are going as well.
 Map skills are important!

 Remember to keep some cash on hand too.
 Yes, there are places that only accept cash but even more than that, unexpected tolls crop up.
 There isn't always a person there to give you change either.
 Keep a pack of quarters in the car to save yourself a headache or worse, a ticket.

 Bonus Tip: Let's Talk Hotels

 There are some hotels that provide hors d'oeuvre and light dinners in addition to breakfast.
 When you've been traveling in a car all day, it is heaven.
 You don't have to worry about anything!
 We love Staybridge Suites for this reason plus they have great comfortable rooms for big families.
 Call ahead to check out the menu and what times they serve dinner to plan accordingly.
 Plus Staybridge Suites have kitchen areas so even you miss the hors d'oeuvres you can still cook something up and relax in your room.
 Yes, get reservations.
 Nothing is worse than pulling into a hotel exhausted only to find that they are fully booked.
 Plan ahead and get some reward points and extra offers in addition to savings while you're at it.
 Getaway Today offers all kinds of great family friendly packages or try booking through Swagbucks to earn extra gift cards for Christmas.